covjson/playground/README.md

 ## Bundle creation for production use

 A final minified bundle including all JavaScript and CSS code can be created with `npm run build`.
-See the `gh-pages` branch on how to include the bundle into a page.
+See the [covjson/covjson.github.io](https://github.com/covjson/covjson.github.io) reposiroty on how to include the bundle into a page.